zstumgoren/betterpython/README.md

 The tutorial steps through several iterations of code that downloads, cleans and summarizes some [fake election data][].
 Along the way we add some basic test coverage so we can more confidently change the code.

-The repo contains through different versions of the code:
+The repo contains three different versions of the code:

 * `elex1/election_results.py` - a single gnarly, tear-inducing script
-* `elex2/election_results.py` - a single script that uses functions and adds some test coverage
+* `elex2/election_results.py` - a reworking of the original script in `elex1/` that uses functions to better organize the code
 * [elex3](elex3/README.md) - a series of modules that can be run as stand-alone scripts, and an "orchestrator" script to run the full pipeline (`elex3/run_pipeline.py`)

 ## Setup